 The inspiration for this picnic theme came from the old-fashioned picnic box lunches.
 Each guest gets her own box with her individual picnic lunch packed inside.
+This is a great idea when a guest (or guests) have dietary restrictions as each box can be customized to meet the individual guest’s particular needs.

 Here are the elements of my updated classic picnic box luncheon: